 Note: All seasonal sports will begin at the same time with the exception that girls basketball will begin the Monday before Thanksgiving.
 (Tournaments for this sport will be conducted one week earlier than other winter sports.)
-Football conditioning practice will be scheduled five days before the first fall practice date.
+Football conditioning practice will be scheduled five days before the first fall practice date except for those schools which opt not to conduct spring football practice who may begin conditioning four days earlier.